GreenBitAI/gbx-lm/README.md

 python -m gbx_lm.generate --model GreenBitAI/yi-6b-chat-w4a16g128-mlx  --max-tokens 100 --prompt "calculate 4*8+1024=" --eos-token '<|im_end|>'
 ```

+## Web Demo
+We also prepared a demo for deploying chat applications by leveraging the capabilities of FastChat and Gradio.
+Please follow [this page](https://github.com/GreenBitAI/gbx-lm/tree/main/gbx_lm/serve).
+You can quickly build a local chat page according to our introduction.

 ## License
 The original code was released under its respective license and copyrights, i.e.: